bjorns163/bots/README.txt

 Bots is licenced under GNU GENERAL PUBLIC LICENSE Version 3; for full text: http://www.gnu.org/copyleft/gpl.html Commercial support by EbberConsult, http://www.ebbersconsult.com

+To make bots a little more modern I upgraded the user interface and all other packages.to be current versions Tested on Centos 8 server running:
+ -Python version	3.8.0
+ -Django version	(3, 0, 8, 'final', 0)
+ -CherryPy 18.6.0

+Therefor this version is called Bots 3.8

 install on Linux:
      python3 setup_rpm.py  install